ChenPan311/PhotosRecyclerView-Android/readme.md

             android:layout_height="wrap_content"/>
 ```

-You will see a fake preview in Android Studio of the creative view.
+You will see a fake preview in Android Studio of the recycleView.

 ## In your Activity / Fragment
 Use ` findViewById ` to find your ` PhotosPreviewRecyclerview `: